 3. The analytical approaches applicable to the ovoproduct matrix

-4. The potential of the on-line next generation analysis systems for the chemotyping of the ovoproducts
+4. The potential of online next generation analysis systems for the chemotyping of the ovoproducts

 - No. of pages:

 - © ISTE Press - Elsevier 2018

 Jack LEGRAND is Professor in Chemical Engineering at the University of Nantes since 1988.
 He is specialist in transport phenomena and mixing in processes and (photo) bioreactors.
 He has more than 210 publications in international journals and is co-author of 16 patents.
 He is Director of the Joined Research Unit (UMR), constituted by about 200 people, GEPEA (Process Engineering for Energy, Environment and Food) between CNRS, University of Nantes, ONIRIS and School of Mines of Nantes.

 Olivier GONÇALVES is assistant professor in the Laboratoire de Génie des Procédés since 2010 (Nantes University).
 He has passed is Ph.D. thesis in analytical chemistry at Nantes University (2000) and since then has occupied research positions as post-doc researcher at EMBL (2000 to 2003) and as assistant professor in the Laboratoire Genome Microorganisme et Environment (LMGE - UMR CNRS 6023) (Blaise Pascal University) (2003-2010).